10 Tips to Hiring Farm Labor

 8. Consider Training on the Job

 Sometimes the right farm workers are not who you would expect.
-Sure, years of hyper-relevant experience is definitely a valuable quality to look out for, but don’t be too narrow-minded in your search that you overlook high-quality candidates because they lack experience.
+Sure, years of hyper-relevant experience is a valuable quality to look out for, but don’t be too narrow-minded in your search that you overlook high-quality candidates because they lack experience.

 Candidates may have other work experience that requires the same resilient work ethic and physical competency as farm work.
 All they need is a little bit of training.